Mass No. 3 (Schubert): Structure and scoring

 In the following table of the movements, the markings, keys and time signatures are taken from the choral score, using the symbol for alla breve (2/2).
 The voices are abbreviated for the four-part choir (SATB), and the solo voices soprano (S), alto (A), tenor (T) and bass (B).

+There is an interesting problem in the structure: the music for the Osanna is the same in the Sanctus and the Benedictus, but the tempo indications of the two movements are not the same (first Adagio then Andante).
+Performers have therefore to decide how to deal with this, either by changing tempo on arriving at the Osanna or by accepting that the same music can in fact be performed at two different tempi.